unimib-datAI/mantistable-ui-docs/docs/plug-in/add-on.md

 output_file_path = f"{os.path.dirname(os.path.realpath(__file__))}/output.html" # output html
 ```

-The plugin is executed on an isolated environment, so you can't install your own libraries but some are already installed:
+The plugin is executed in an isolated environment.
+Therefore, you can't install you own libraries, but the following ones are already installed:

 ```
 tqdm